THE MYANMAR/BURMA INCIDENT

 They believed if they contacted the American Ambassador or anyone in the American Embassy, they would be compromised.
 The double agent in the American Embassy would inform the current Burmese leader of who they were and what they were about.
 Doing so would result, they said, in death when they returned to their country.
 They were not even supposed to be outside of their home country.
 They were very secretive about who they were and where they were staying in the city.

-During his enlistment in the United States Air Force, my husband at that time, due to his excellent language skills, had been assigned to work with NATO and also assigned to as a liaison between the United States and French governments.
+During his enlistment in the United States Air Force, my husband had been assigned to work with NATO as a liaison between the United States and French governments.
+He spoke fluent French with all dialects.
 During those times he became acquainted with many high ranking officers.
 It was this connection that drew the Burmese people to him.
 They needed to secretly pass a message to the President of the United States.
 A former officer with contacts to generals and other high ranking officers could accomplish that.

 My husband was contacted by Mr. Jim Beck, an in-country representative for General Motors.
 Mr. Beck, now deceased, worked with many different Thai nationals and had various contacts throughout Bangkok.